 The general terrain is quite undulating, with significant elevation change throughout the round.

 As you would expect the course was in very good condition, although the greens were a tad slower than I expected.
 This is probably because of preparations for The Open.

 Each hole demands a decent tee shot to keep you in the hole.
-With plenty of strategic bunkering, the tee shot nearly always had to negotiate a cluster of bunkers, a sea of browntop ( long rough ), or water, or rocks or all of the above.
+With plenty of strategic bunkering, the tee shot nearly always has to negotiate a cluster of bunkers, a sea of browntop (long rough), or water, rocks, or all of the above.
 It is one thing to hit the fairway, and quite another to position oneself for the approach shot.
 A good number of the green sites were elevated, well protected by bunkers, and generally required a well struck approach to stay on the dance floor.

 The contouring of the greens, as well as the bunkering and other protection ensured that an approach shot from the non preferred areas of the fairway required a significantly more skillful shot to hit and hold the green.